jexniemi/apollo-next-demo/README.md

-# Apollo GraphQL server + MongoDB example
+# Apollo GraphQL server with MongoDB + Next.js client

-A simple example of Apollo GraphQL server with MongoDB database.
+A simple example of Apollo GraphQL server with MongoDB database, and a Next.js UI with Apollo client.

 ## Instructions